 Inseams and Length

-The hiking shorts on our list come in a range of lengths, which is most commonly measured in terms of the inseam (the length from the crotch seam to the hem).
+The hiking shorts on our list come in a range of lengths, which are most commonly measured in terms of the inseam (the length from the crotch seam to the hem).
 These span from the Patagonia Baggies (5 in.) to the Arc’teryx Gamma Quick Dry and Fjallraven Abisko Shorts (both 11 in.).
 We also often see shorts offered in multiple inseam options, such as the OR Ferrosi Shorts (7 or 10 in.), Columbia Silver Ridge Cargo Shorts (10 or 12 in.), and many other picks above.
 Exceptions include the Patagonia Multi Trails, Vuori Ripstop Short, Fjallraven Abisko, and REI Sahara Cargo.

 Hiking shorts (Outdoor Research Ferrosi Shorts in red canyon)